FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 A common use case is to hide the category facet on category pages or the brand facet on brand pages.

-Previously, you had to use CSS, which would still have the `ff-asn` element process the data, or even delete the facet from the search result which can lead to data integrity problems.
+Previously, you had to use CSS, which would still have the `ff-asn` element process the data.
+Or you had to delete the facet from the search result which could lead to data integrity problems.

 The attribute takes a comma-separated list of facet names.
 Note that these are **not** the facet's display name but the _field name_ from your data feed.